thycotic/privman-docs/computer-groups/macOS/examples/self-elevation.md

 On endpoints that are also using OneDrive, GoogleDrive, DropBox, or similar extensions, when enabling the Finder Extension the endpoint will take about 2 min to correctly initialize.

-For systems prior to Privilege Manager 10.8, if a drive type extension does not work correctly.
-Execute the following steps in sequency:
+For systems prior to Privilege Manager 10.8, if a finder sync extension does not work correctly.
+Execute the following steps in sequence:

-1. Disable the Finder Extension.
+1. Disable the Privilege Manager Finder Extension.
-1. Install/Enable the Drive type extension.
+1. Install/Enable other third-party Finder Extension.
-1. Enable the Finder Extension.
+1. Enable the Privilege Manager Finder Extension.